DSCI-310-2025/testpack/README.md

 <!-- badges: end -->

-The goal of testpack is to …
+The goal of testpack is to test creating packages in a Github organisation.

 ## Installation